 Riders attend one 75 minute session each day for five consecutive days between 8am - 5pm.

-Orientation for riders, their families and volunteers will be on Sunday, June 27.
+Orientation for riders, their families, and volunteers will be on Sunday, July 24.

 Their adapted bicycling program had its genesis in the more than 20 years of research by Dr. Richard E. Klein and his students at the University of Illinois at Urbana-Champaign.
 Richard retired from his academic career at the University of Illinois in 1998 and the first bike camp was held in 1999 in LaCrosse, WI.
 In the ensuing years, Dr. Klein and his wife, Marjorie, invested a significant portion of their lives in growing the program to three fleets of bikes and approximately 30 camps in 2006.
 Today these camps are held in 80 cities around the USA and Canada.
 With their new identity, iCan Shine, they plan to expand their program offering to include other activities such as swimming.